 Before it moves under its own power, BLOODHOUND SSC will first undergo several days of static ‘tie-down’ tests.
-The jet engine will be run up, with the Car chained to the ground, so that the performance of the Car’s bespoke air intake, fuel and electrical systems can be checked.
+The jet engine will be run up, with the Car chained to the ground, so that the performance of car’s bespoke air intake, fuel and electrical systems can be checked.
 All being well, dynamic testing will then follow on.

-The Newquay Trials will also be Andy Green’s first opportunity to drive the Car and experience the steering feel, throttle and brake action, noise and vibration – aspects that can’t be simulated.
+Knowing how soon full power can be applied minimises this risk while having ‘real world’ acceleration data will enable Ron Ayers, Chief Aerodynamicist, to plan the sequence of runs in South Africa that, it is hoped, will result in a new record.
+The Newquay Trials will also be Andy Green’s first opportunity to drive the Car and experience the steering feel, throttle and brake action, noise and vibration – things that can’t be simulated.

 It takes a team to run BLOODHOUND SSC and this will be the first opportunity to train the support crew, as well as develop the Car’s operating procedures, prove and refine the safety protocols, and practice radio communications, before heading overseas in late 2018.

-Richard Noble, BLOODHOUND’s Project Director, said, “The runway trials at Cornwall Airport Newquay will be the biggest milestone in the history of the Project so far.
+Richard Noble, Project Director, said, “The runway trials at Cornwall Airport Newquay will be the biggest milestone in the history of the Project so far.
 They will provide important data on the performance of the Car and give us a first opportunity to rehearse the procedures we’ll use when we go record breaking.

-“Just as importantly, it is a way of saying ‘thank you’, to the schools, students, families and companies, big and small, who support The Project.
+Just as importantly, it is a way of saying ‘thank you’, to the schools, students, families and companies, big and small, who support The Project.
 We are proud to be waving a flag for British skills and innovation on a world stage but, most of all, this is about inspiring young people.
 Last year alone we directly engaged with over 100,000 students in the UK and we have already seen more students take up engineering as result of Project BLOODHOUND.
 With the Car running, we can showcase science, technology, engineering and mathematics in the most exciting way possible.
 BLOODHOUND is Go!”